 I think true success is intrinsic…

 True success is something that each of us has to define for ourselves.
-Friends, family, and community are an intricate part of life and add so much value to our earthly existence.
+Friends, family, and community are an intrinsic part of life and add so much value to our earthly existence.
 When we stop and ask ourselves “what’s important, what are our personal priorities?” — we have the opportunity to recognize our loved ones, near and far.

-Our community is filled with family, friends, neighbors, co-workers, and all the people in our world that make our lives interesting and easy.
-Our communities are made up of school teachers, bus drivers, baristas at the corner coffee shop, dog walkers, pharmacy workers, firemen, police officers, mailmen, local businesses, places of worship, housekeepers, nannies and so many more people that add fundamental value to our lives.
+Our community is filled with family, friends, neighbors, and all the people in our world that make our lives interesting.
+Our communities are made up of school teachers, bus drivers, baristas at the corner coffee shop.
+We have dog walkers, pharmacy workers, firemen, police officers, and mailmen.
+Our local businesses, places of worship, housekeepers, nannies and so many more people that add fundamental value to our lives.
 We as humans are not meant to go it alone, we need each other and we need to work together in our communities to add value, love, and kindness to each other.

 Social connection is a necessary component of a successful and healthy life.
 Human beings have several basic needs that include food, shelter and community connection.
 Our physical, emotional and spiritual health, according to the powerhouse of expert taort card reading, is dependant on social interaction, group inclusion, and loving relationships — we need these bonds for our brains and our physical wellbeing.
 Relating to other people in the most basic ways is proven to make people happier — especially when you know you are adding value to someone’s life.